MAMMOTH-Subaru IV. Large Scale Structure and Clustering Analysis of Ly$\alpha$ Emitters and Ly$\alpha$ Blobs at $z=2.2-2.3$: Sample Selection

 \section{Sample Selection}

 Similar to previous studies (e.g. \citealt{konno2016, liang2021}), we select LAEs with a narrowband minus broadband (NB-BB) color excess that corresponds to a rest-frame Ly$\alpha$ equivalent width of $>20${\AA}.
-Details of our LAE selection are presented in \citet{liang2021} and Zhang et al. (in prep.).
+Details of our LAE selection are presented in \citet{liang2021}, \citet{zhang2024}, and \citet{ma2024}.
 In brief, NB387 LAEs are selected with the following criteria:

 where the subscripts ``ap" and ``tot" are the aperture and total magnitudes, respectively.
 The ``AUTO'' magnitude in SExtrator is used as the total magnitude.
 For sources whose $g$ magnitudes are fainter than the $2\sigma$ limit, we use the $2\sigma$ limit instead.
 We calculate the $3\sigma$ color uncertainty $(g-NB387)^{3\sigma}$ by $(g-NB387)^{3\sigma}=-2.5\log(1\pm3\sqrt{f_{\rm{err},g}^2+f_{\rm{err},\rm{NB387}}^2}/f_{\rm NB387})$, where $f_{\rm{err},g}$ and $f_{\rm{err},\rm{NB387}}$ are the $1\sigma$ uncertainties in $g$ and NB387, respectively.
 We then visually inspect sources passing the criteria and remove spurious sources such as cosmic rays and satellite trails.
 Our final NB387 LAE catalog contains 1,240 candidates.